Iranian Revolution: Islamist left

 In January 1980, Abolhassan Banisadr was elected president of Iran.
 Though an adviser to Khomeini, he was a leftist who clashed with another ally of Khomeini, the theocratic Islamic Republic Party (IRP) – the controlling power in the new parliament.

-At the same time, erstwhile revolutionary allies of Khomeini – the Islamist modernist guerrilla group People's Mujahedin of Iran (or MEK) – were being suppressed by Khomeini's forces.
+At the same time, erstwhile revolutionary allies of Khomeini – the Islamist modernist guerrilla group People's Mujahedin of Iran (the MEK) – were being suppressed by Khomeini's forces.
 Khomeini attacked the MEK, referring to them as monafeqin (hypocrites) and kafer (unbelievers).
 Hezbollahi people attacked meeting places, bookstores, and newsstands of Mujahideen and other leftists, driving them underground.
 Universities were closed to purge them of opponents of theocratic rule as a part of the "Cultural Revolution", and 20,000 teachers and nearly 8,000 military officers deemed too westernized were dismissed.

 By mid-1981 matters came to a head.
 An attempt by Khomeini to forge a reconciliation between Banisadr and IRP leaders had failed, and now it was Banisadr who was the rallying point "for all doubters and dissidents" of the theocracy, including the MEK.

 When leaders of the National Front called for a demonstration in June 1981 in favor of Banisadr, Khomeini threatened its leaders with the death penalty for apostasy "if they did not repent".
 Leaders of the Freedom Movement of Iran were compelled to make and publicly broadcast apologies for supporting the Front's appeal.
 Those attending the rally were menaced by Hezbollahi and Revolutionary Guards and intimidated into silence.

 On 28 June 1981, a bombing of the office of the IRP killed around 70 high-ranking officials, cabinet members and members of parliament, including Mohammad Beheshti, the secretary-general of the party and head of the Islamic Republic's judicial system.
 The government arrested thousands, and there were hundreds of executions against the MEK and its followers.
 Despite these and other assassinations the hoped-for mass uprising and armed struggle against the Khomeiniists was crushed.

 In May 1979, the Furqan Group (Guruh-i Furqan) assassinated an important lieutenant of Khomeini, Morteza Motahhari.